Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Then we’re doomed anyway."

 "And the death-birds?
-They’re deadly enough and they can fly…"
+They’re deadly enough and they can fly..."

 "We can’t run forever, son," Vemet commented.
 "And if they can fly then they’re faster than we are.
 Sooner or later, we need to find somewhere we can hide."

 "There are caves," Yan added.
 "My grandfather said there are caves up there."

 "Don’t people live there already?"
 Vemik asked.
 "It sounds like a good place, if it’s big enough to keep us.
-You’d be safe from raiding tribes…"
+You’d be safe from raiding tribes..."

 "Would *you* choose to live on top of a mountain where fire runs like water?
 I was told there are pools of water up there that are as hot as stew, and cracks in the ground where the air tastes like farts and makes your head hurt."